timothyshull/programming_notes/hardware/digital_design.md

         - always second register field in machine language instruction
     - imm
         - holds the 16-bit immediate operand
-        - negative immediate values are represented using 16-bit two’s complement notation
+        - negative immediate values are represented using 16-bit two's complement notation
         - 16-bit immediate field but used in 32-bit operations
-            - upper half should be all 0’s for positive immediates
+            - upper half should be all 0's for positive immediates
-            - upper half should be all 1’s for negative immediates
+            - upper half should be all 1's for negative immediates
             - called sign extension
-                - N-bit two’s complement number is sign-extended to an M-bit number (M > N) by copying the sign bit (most significant bit) of the N-bit number into all of the upper bits of the M-bit number
+                - N-bit two's complement number is sign-extended to an M-bit number (M > N) by copying the sign bit (most significant bit) of the N-bit number into all of the upper bits of the M-bit number
                 - does not change its value
 - most MIPS instructions sign-extend the immediate
-    - an exception to this rule is that logical operations (andi, ori, xori) place 0’s in the upper half (called zero extension)
+    - an exception to this rule is that logical operations (andi, ori, xori) place 0's in the upper half (called zero extension)

 ### J-Type Instructions